Housing Services

 • A person with Disabilities,

-• Working or has been hired to work in Plumas, Lassen or Tehama Counties
+• Working or has been hired to work in Plumas, Lassen, Sierra or Tehama Counties

-• Working or has been hired to work outside Plumas, Lassen or Tehama Counties, but live in Plumas, Lassen, or Tehama Counties
+• Working or has been hired to work outside Plumas, Lassen, Sierra or Tehama Counties, but live in Plumas, Lassen, Lassen, Sierra or Tehama Counties

-2 Priority Points are given to Applicant Families who live in Plumas, Lassen, or Tehama Counties
+2 Priority Points are given to Applicant Families who live in Plumas, Lassen, Sierra or Tehama Counties

 1 Priority Point is given to Applicant Families who: